-Moreover, it must be highlighted that, in terms of purchasing power, Spain's per capita income is significantly higher than that of some other major economies ranked above Spain.
-In other words, in terms of purchasing power, the Spanish market is larger than many of the more consolidated and dynamic emerging economies.
+In terms of purchasing power, Spain's per capita income is significantly higher than that of some major economies ranked above Spain.

-Spain's privileged status as an EU Member State also affords free access to the world's largest market (EU-27) with 500 million inhabitants and per capita income of USD 29,851.
+Spain is a committed and reliable member of the Europe Union with free access to the world's largest market (EU) with 500 million people and a per capita income of USD 25,865.
 This means potential investors can benefit from:

-Consequently, the highly internationalised profile of the Spanish economy has enabled us to become a key platform for international business.
-Indeed, Spain is the world's 11th largest recipient of foreign investment, which highlights the important role played by foreign investment within the Spanish economy.
+Consequently, the highly internationalized profile of the Spanish economy has enabled Spain to become a key platform for international business.
+In fact, Spain is the world's 12th largest recipient of foreign investment, which highlights the important role played by foreign investment within the Spanish economy.

 Spain offers business opportunities for foreign companies in sectors and activities of high added value, which is extremely attractive for FDI due to its strong growth potential.
-Over the last 5 years, 1 in 3 projects received have been in sectors of high technological value and a high level of R&D&I, such as ICT, the environment and water treatment, biotechnology and health sciences, aeronautics and aerospace, Tourism and Business Services, among others.
+Over the last 5 years, 1 in 3 projects received have been in sectors of high technological value and a high level of R&D&I, such as ICT, automotive industry; pharma, biotechnology and health sciences, smart cities, environment, aeronautics and aerospace, Tourism and Business Services, among others.
 There are over 12,500 foreign companies in Spain across all economic sectors: Industrial, Technologicy and Services.
 70 of FORBES Top 100 companies have branches in Spain and 90 out of 100 top R&D Companies have a subsidiary in Spain according to Thomson Reuters.

-Spain also has a well-developed business sector boasting a high degree of internationalisation and offering valuable opportunities to collaborate in third markets.
+Spain also has a well-developed business sector boasting a high degree of internationalization and offering valuable opportunities to collaborate in third markets.
 Many Spanish companies operate on five continents and are known the world over.
-Indeed, Spain is the world's 11th largest investor in terms of stock and the 2rd major investor in Latin America.
+Indeed, Spain is the world's 13th largest investor in terms of stock and the 2nd major investor in Latin America.
 26 of the largest Spanish Companies are part of the Forbes Global 500 major companies in the world.